marcguery/varif/README.md

 ## Overlapping features

-Variant inside features are annotated given the feature type available in the third column of the GFF file.
+Alleles inside features are annotated given the feature type available in the third column of the GFF file.
 If the feature type contains the keyword 'gene', their annotation is saved in the Annotation column of the CSV file.
 If the feature type is 'CDS', the automatic translation will be processed and the CDS and amino acid sequences associated with the CDS annotation will be added in the CDSref, CDSalt, AAref and AAalt columns of the CSV file.
-All the feature types detected are stored after the variant type in the Type column of the CSV file.
+All the feature types detected are stored after the allele type in the Type column of the CSV file.

 ## Automatic translation

-When the variant is inside a CDS, `varif` will predict the new CDS sequence affected by the variant by replacing the reference sequence (without bases from intronic regions) by the mutation.
+When the allele is inside a CDS, `varif` will predict the new CDS sequence with the alternate allele by replacing the reference sequence (without bases from intronic regions) by the mutation.
 However, knowing where to start the CDS can be difficult in the case of a mutation affecting the very first codon of the CDS.
 In that matter, several further modifications are added to produce the most biologically relevant CDS:

 - When the mutated sequence is shorter than the reference sequence:
   - If the very first bases of the initial CDS are not recovered after adding the mutation, bases are added from the upstream sequence to lead to a mutated CDS of the same size than the initial one